-422/622 Development of Social Theory Socialogical theories and systems from Con
+422/622 Development of Social Theory

 Sociological theories and systems from Comte, Marx, Durkheim, and Weber through the 20th century.
 Prereq: SOC 110.

 424/624 Feminist Theory and Discourse

 Historical overview of feminist ideas and major writings from the 18th century to the present, which includes issues related to women's personal, social, and public lives.